bobboteck/plaYbox/README.md

 The project has just started, and is evolving, ideas come to mind along the way, so keep following it if you want to be updated ...

+More information on how to build it, is available on my website at the link [http://bobboteck.github.io/projects/playbox](http://bobboteck.github.io/projects/playbox).

 ![plaYbox](media/plaYbox.png)

 In this video you can see the first test of buttons and leds.